georgealexiou/Runway-Redeclaration-Project/documentation/general/scenarios.md

 ## Calculation Breakdown - GUI

 Chris wants to view the breakdown of calculations for his current sessions so that he can compare them with his paper calculations to further his training.
 He has added an obstacle and sees the option to select 'View Breakdown' from the sidebar.
-Upon clicking this he is presented with breakdowns for all of the logical runways.
+Upon clicking this, he is presented with breakdowns for all of the logical runways.
 He chooses to limit this to just one as he is only concerned with '09R' for now.
-The dropdown list at the top of the view allows him to select this logical runway.
+The drop-down list at the top of the view allows him to select this logical runway.
 The original and recalculated values are shown for each of the runway parameters.
 Each of the parameters is shown below this with each of the factors used to calculate it displayed.